-Oil Prices Rise After Trump's Iran Speech, But Supply And Demand Also Fueling Increase
+Oil Prices Rise After Trump's Iran Speech, But Supply And Demand Also Fuel Increase

 On Monday, U.S. crude reached $70 a barrel for the first time since Nov.
 2014.
 Anticipation of Trump's announcement was one reason, but traders also were watching for potential supply disruptions, such as reports that ConocoPhillips is trying to seize assets owned by Venezuela's state-owned oil company to satisfy an earlier arbitration award.

-Kloza says the biggest reason prices are up now is supply and demand are tightening.
+Kloza says the biggest reason prices are up now is that supply and demand are tightening.

 "You're going to pay more because the rest of the world is seeing this burst in demand for transportation fuels," he says.
-Economies across the globe are booming which means people are driving more, he adds.
+Economies across the globe are booming, which means people are driving more, he adds.

-At the same time the OPEC oil cartel and other oil producing countries — notably Russia — have agreed to restrict production to boost prices.
+At the same time the OPEC oil cartel and other oil-producing countries — notably Russia — have agreed to restrict production to boost prices.
 And it seems to be working.

 The U.S. Energy Information Administration projects gas prices will rise even further over the summer driving season to a national average of $2.90 a gallon for regular.